OSUSecLab/elfuzz/README.md

 # ELFuzz

-This repository contains the code and experiment data of the paper *ELFuzz: Efficient Input Generation via LLM-driven Synthesis Over Fuzzer Space*.
+This repository contains the code and experiment data of the paper "ELFuzz: Efficient Input Generation via LLM-driven Synthesis Over Fuzzer Space."

 ## Experiment Data